The EWC-Sasakawa USA Congressional Staff Program on Asia

 How to Apply

-The program will consist of a weekly series of luncheon talks on Capitol Hill in winter 2019.
-Speakers will be from universities, think tanks, government agencies, and other policy relevant institutions.
-Session topics will cover issues with implications for Congressional consideration and action, and include: Managing the U.S.-Japan Alliance; Great Power Competition with China; Alliances and Force Posture in the Indo-Pacific; Korean Peninsula Issues; South China Sea, ASEAN, and Southeast Asia; Trade and Investment Competition in the Indo-Pacific; Democracy and Human Rights in U.S.-Indo-Pacific Relations; and U.S.-India and Indo-Pacific relations.
+The program consists of a weekly series of luncheon talks on Capitol Hill in winter 2019.
+Speakers are from universities, think tanks, government agencies, and other policy relevant institutions.
+Session topics cover issues with implications for Congressional consideration and action, and include: Managing the U.S.-Japan Alliance; Great Power Competition with China; Alliances and Force Posture in the Indo-Pacific; Korean Peninsula Issues; South China Sea, ASEAN, and Southeast Asia; Trade and Investment Competition in the Indo-Pacific; Democracy and Human Rights in U.S.-Indo-Pacific Relations; and U.S.-India and Indo-Pacific relations.

 Applicants must be current congressional staff, employed by either a member of congress or a congressional committee, and can come from either chamber or party.
 No previous Indo-Pacific expertise is required, but a strong interest and/or responsibility is highly-encouraged.
 Preference is given to professional staff from committees and subcommittees with jurisdiction and oversight on issues U.S.-Indo-Pacific relations (e.g.: Foreign Affairs/Foreign Relations, Intelligence, Ways and Means, Finance etc.); as well as legislative assistants, directors, chiefs of staff, and deputy chiefs of staff serving Members on these committees or constituencies with strong Indo-Pacific interests.

 For queries related to the program or application, please contact Mr. Ross Tokola at .